Route 1, Route 17 Business, and Route 218 (Butler Road)

 What is happening at the intersection now?

-The Virginia Department of Transportation is clearing the way for new turn lanes and travel lanes at the intersection through demolition and moving utilities underground.
+The Virginia Department of Transportation has finished clearing the way for new turn lanes and travel lanes at the intersection through demolition and moving utilities underground.

 VDOT understands the importance of keeping traffic moving during construction, since Route 1 is the alternate route to Interstate 95.

-Working with the contractor, VDOT will develop a traffic maintenance plan that will balance construction work and traffic flow, especially at peak travel times.
+Working with the contractor, VDOT will develop a traffic maintenance plan that will balance construction work and traffic flow, especially at peak travel times on weekdays and weekends.

 The intersection is being widened, which will allow some of the new lanes to be built outside of the existing intersection footprint, which minimizes impacts to drivers.

-Construction is expected to end in late 2015.
+Construction is expected to end in September 2015.

 Additional Project Details